-GREEN 97 - 100% Students will be monitored by tutors and will be rewarded and praised for continued excellent attendance.
-AMBER 94 - 96.9% Students will meet with tutors to discuss lower attendance and will be reminded of the expectation to meet 97%+.
+GREEN 97 - 100% Students will be monitored by 6 th Form Team and will be rewarded and praised for continued excellent attendance.
+AMBER 94 - 96.9% Students will meet with 6 th Form Team to discuss lower attendance and will be reminded of the expectation to meet 97%+.
 Parents will be informed.
 RED 90 - 93.9% Or two lates in any half term.
-Pastoral team will monitor students.
-All relevant stakeholders informed and concerns formalised by letter and added to student record.
+Concerns formalised by letter and added to student record.
 Improvement expected and students will be required to be in school until 4.30pm each day.
 Formal Warning Issued.
-RED ACTION Below 90% or more than 5 lates in any half term Students will be monitored by HOY, daily reporting required.
+RED ACTION Below 90% or more than 5 lates in any half term Students will be monitored by RSL, daily reporting required.
 Parental meeting and formalised letter, improvement expected.
 Students will be required to be in school until 4.30pm each day and will be placed on a full academic timetable.
 Escalated Formal Warning Issued.

 Students who are late are expected to attend "Extra Tuition" on the same day.
-They are expected to hand in their mobile phone that will be returned to the student at the end of the "Extra Tuition" session.
+They are expected to hand in their mobile phone on arrival at school.
+Phones are usually returned to the student at the end of the "Extra Tuition" session.
+Please note that Extra Tuition cannot be rescheduled for another day to accommodate other commitments such as part time work, driving lessons etc.